RoturTW/apps/README.md

 Create `info.json` and fill out this json

+## Screenshots
 Put Screenshots into `all/YourAppName/screenshots`

 Screenshots need to be 16:9

 You can have a maximum of 5 screenshots

+## Changelogs
+Put Changlogs into `all/YourAppName/changelogs`

+Changelogs should be .md

+Find an example of changelogs in the [claw](https://github.com/RoturTW/apps/tree/main/all/claw) app

 ```json
 {